Rocco2300/maze-generator/README.md

 ![Maze Example](ss.png)

+## Dependecies

+- g++
+- make

 ## How to install

-Since this project doesn't have any dependencies, you can just build it using the included makefile, using mingw32-make or make on linux, make sure before building to add the `obj` directory in the `main` directory.
+Since this project doesn't have any major dependencies, you can just build it using the included makefile, using mingw32-make or make on linux, make sure before building to add the `obj` directory in the `main` directory.

 ## How to use